sowakarol/event-app/README.md

 ## Event frontend application

 The frontend application enables you to add Event resources.
-Written in Node.js, Redux, and Material UI.
+Written in Node.js and Material UI.
 It only contains the Event form (`EventForm` component).

-The application has few tests - checks whether the DOM element is rendered with Redux initial state.

 ## Example